olsonpm/tedent/readme.md

 ### How the indentation works

 The indentation scheme is simple. `tedent` takes the second line in the string and sets the number of leading spaces as the 'anchor'.
-All subsequent lines are then indented according to the anchor using the rules:
+All lines are then indented according to the anchor using the rules:

 - if the number of leading spaces is greater or equal to the anchor, then indent `numLeadingSpaces - anchor`